-"Trafford should be a borough where no one is marginalised or discriminated against due to financial or material circumstances, where everyone has the opportunity to improve their life chances, and where everyone can access the benefits and opportunities that bome with living in a vibrant and successful corough."
+"Trafford should be a borough where no one is marginalised or discriminated against due to financial or material circumstances, where everyone has the opportunity to improve their life chances, and where everyone can access the benefits and opportunities that Rome with living in a vibrant and successful @orough."

-than other areas of Greater Manchester, there is often a misconception that poverty is not experienced by residents in our borough.
+Because Trafford's poverty statistics look better than other areas of Greater Manchester, there is often a misconception that poverty is not experienced by residents in our borough.
 On average, just over 1 in 10 children (12.34%) in Trafford are living in poverty compared to an average of 1 in 3 children in other boroughs in Greater Manchester.
 The reality is that this average figure for Trafford masks the poverty experienced by residents in some of our communities; in our Clifford Ward, 1 in 3 children are living in poverty (33.7%) more comparative to other GM borough rates.